 This was a big saving for us, since ordering a taxi from the Legend hotel would have cost us a lot more, and we didn’t want to walk that distance again with our rucksacks on our backs… Thank you, Yahya.

-If you enjoyed Cherating Accomodation, you may also like:
+If you enjoyed Cherating Accomodation, check out our East Malaysia & Borneo adventures.
+You may also like: